ahmedtohamy1/WhatsUP/Readme.md

 # WhatsUP

 WhatsUP is an X(L)posed module that enhances your Whatsapp experience.<br/><br/>
-Please note that this project is a fork of WaEnhancer from dev4mod all credits to him for the great work, project currently in development, so bugs and crashes may occur.
+Please note that this project is a fork of WhatsUP from dev4mod all credits to him for the great work, project currently in development, so bugs and crashes may occur.
 If you encounter any issues report them in our group or create an [issues](https://github.com/ahmedtohamy1/WhatsUP/issues) here.
 </div>